 Each of these tools is based on a "whole-person" assessment concept.
 The tools will help individuals identify their work-related interests, what they consider important on the job, and their abilities in order to explore those occupations that relate most closely to those attributes.
-Users of the tools may link directly to the more than 900 occupations described by the O*NET database, as well as to occupational information in CareerOneStop, and America's Career InfoNet, thus making a seamless transition from assessing their interests, work values and abilities to matching their job skills with the requirements of occupations in their local labor market.
+Users of the tools may link directly to the more than 900 occupations described by the O*NET database, as well as to occupational information in CareerOneStop, thus making a seamless transition from assessing their interests, work values and abilities to matching their job skills with the requirements of occupations in their local labor market.

 More information on the set of Career Exploration Tools may be found at the O*NET Resource Center tools page.